alanjeffares/joint-ensembles/README.md

 pip install -r requirements.txt
 ```

-Then the experiments are split across two files. `src/sweep.py` runs the experiments that sweep across values of $\beta$ from the augmented objective in Sec.
-5. `src/imagenet.py` runs the ImageNet experiments reported in Table 1.
+Then the experiments are split across three files. `src/sweep.py` runs the experiments that sweep across values of $\beta$ from the augmented objective in Sec.
+5. `src/imagenet.py` runs the ImageNet experiments reported in Table 1. `src/diagnostics.ipynb` is a notebook containing the three diagnostic experiments (1) Diversity explosion; (2) Debiased diversity; (3) Learner codependence.

 **Sweep**